 There is no unilateral opinion on whether defamation should be a criminal act or not.
 The ongoing legal debate includes questions about whether the fines for defamation should be criminal or civil, whether the financial fine for non-pecuniary damage should be higher or lower, etc. In the last two decades, the European legal system has been characterized by the legal battle of international organizations (e.g. the Council of Europe, OSCE, UN) for defamation to be decriminalized.
 The arguments for decriminalization are usually that prison is a too harsh a sentence for words said, but also that the criminal offences were usually used by politicians against journalists.
-In 2002, the UN Special Rapporteur on Freedom of Opinion and Expression, the OSCE Representative on Freedom of the Media and the OAS Special Rapporteur on Freedom of Expression pointed out in one of their Joint Declarations that "Criminal defamation is not a justifiable restriction on freedom of expression," and that "all criminal defamation laws should be abolished and replaced, where necessary, with appropriate civil defamation laws."57
+In 2002, the UN Special Rapporteur on Freedom of the Media and the OAS Special Rapporteur on Freedom of Expression pointed out in one of their Joint Declarations that "Criminal defamation is not a

-^{53.} Indep.
-Journalists' Ass'n of Serbia & Journalists' Association of Serbia, SERBIAN JOURNALIST'S CODE OF ETHICS, 7 (4th ed.
+53. Indep.
+Journalists' Ass'n of Serbia & Journalists' Association of Serbia, SERBIAN JOURNALIST'S CODE OF ETHICS, Chapter I, point 2 (4th ed.
 2015).